Prof. Dr. Moritz Diehl - email@example.com

 This course gives 6 ECTS.
 It is possible to do a project to get an additional 3 ECTS, i.e., a total of 9 ECTS for course+project.

 Projects: The project (3 ECTS) consists in the formulation and implementation of a self-chosen optimization problem or numerical solution method, resulting in documented computer code, a project report, and a public presentation.
-Project work starts in the last third of the semester and participants can work either individually or in groups of two people.
+Project work starts in the last third of the semester and participants can work in groups of two to three people.

 Guidelines for handing in exercises